Electric dipole moment of the neutron from a flavor changing Higgs boson: SUMMARY and DISCUSSION

-for values of $\Lambda$ = 1 to 3 TeV, where New Physics might be thought to appear.
 From the mathematical point of view, $\Lambda$ is the quantity which regularise the divergent two loop diagrams, while $\Lambda_{NP}$ in (\ref{FCNClad}) is introduced as a dimensional quantity parametrising the $Y_R$'s and indicates the scale of new physics.
 But these scales are expected to be of the same order of magnitude.

-In (\ref{Y1-bound}) I have found a bound on the coupling $Y_R(d \rightarrow b)$ comparable to, but slightly more relaxed than previous bounds \cite{Blankenburg:2012ex,Harnik:2012pb}.
-Also, the bound found here is not directly on the absolute value, as in \cite{Blankenburg:2012ex,Harnik:2012pb}, but on a combination of $Y_R(d \rightarrow b)$ and a CKM factor, Turned around, if the bound for $Y_R(d \rightarrow b)$ found in \cite{Harnik:2012pb} is (almost) saturated, then a value for nEDM not too far below the bound in (\ref{dn-bound}) can not be excluded.
-This might be illustrated explicitly as follows:
+In (\ref{Y1-bound}) I have found a bound on the imaginary part of the coupling $Y_R(d \rightarrow b)$ multiplied by the CKM entry $V_{td}^* V_{tb}$ (-remenbering that $V_{tb} \simeq 1$).
+Thus the present bound is not directly comparable to the previous bound $1.5 \times 10^{-4}$ on the absolute value of $Y_R(d \rightarrow b)$ given in refs. \cite{Blankenburg:2012ex,Harnik:2012pb}.
+But, turning things around, {\it if} the bound for $Y_R(d \rightarrow b)$ found in \cite{Harnik:2012pb} is assumed to be saturated, then one can see how close to the experimental bound on the nEDM in (\ref{dn-bound}) my value of nEDM might come.
+This is illustrated explicitly as follows:

 Using (\ref{eq:AmpTot}), the lattice values in (\ref{valencelatt}) and absolute value of $V_{td}^* \, V_{tb}$ from \cite{Olive:2016xmw}, one may write my result for the nEDM in the following way

 where I have scaled the result with the bound from \cite{Blankenburg:2012ex,Harnik:2012pb}: